Will Google Use Social Engineering to Fight Search Engine Spam?

 Invented by Ross Koningstein

 Assigned to Google

 A system determines a first rank associated with a document and determines a second rank associated with the document, where the second rank is different from the first rank.
 The system also changes, during a transition period that occurs during a transition from the first rank to the second rank, a transition rank associated with the document based on a rank transition function that varies the transition rank over time without any change in ranking factors associated with the document.

-When Google believes that such techniques are being applied to a page, it might respond to them in ways that the person engaging in spamming might not expect.
-Rather than outright increasing the rankings of those pages, or removing them from search results, Google might respond with what the patent refers to as a time-based “rank transition function.”
+When Google believes such techniques are applied to a page, it may respond in ways that the person engaging in spamming might not expect.
+Instead of increasing rankings of pages, or removing them from search results, Google might respond with a time-based “rank transition function.”

 The rank transition function provides confusing indications of the impact on rank in response to rank-modifying spamming activities.
 The systems and methods may also observe spammers’ reactions to rank changes caused by the rank transition function to identify documents that are actively being manipulated.
 This assists in the identification of rank-modifying spammers.

-Let’s imagine that you have a page in Google’s index, and you work to improve the quality of the content on that page and acquire a number of links to it, and those activities cause the page to improve in rankings for certain query terms.
-The ranking of that page before the changes would be referred to as the “old rank,” and the ranking afterward is referred to as the “target rank.”
+Imagine you have a page in Google’s index, and you work to improve the quality of the content on that page and get many links to it.
+Those activities could cause the page to improve in rankings for certain query terms.
+The ranking of that page before the changes would be the “old rank,” and the ranking afterward would be the “target rank.”
 Your changes might be the result of legitimate modifications to your page.
-A page where techniques like keyword stuffing or hidden text has been applied might also potentially climb in rankings as well, with an old rank and a higher target rank.
+A page using techniques like keyword stuffing or hidden text might also climb in rankings as well, with an old rank and a higher target rank.

 The rank transition function I referred to above may create a “transition rank” involving the old rank and the target rank for a page.

 During the transition from the old rank to the target rank, the transition rank might cause:

 - a time-based delay response,